JimBobSquarePants/UmbMapper/README.md

 # <img src="https://raw.githubusercontent.com/JimBobSquarePants/UmbMapper/develop/build/assets/logo/umbmapper-64.png" width="52" height="52" alt="UmbMapper Logo"/> UmbMapper

-This repository contains a convention based published content mapper for Umbraco.
+This repository contains a fast, simple to use, convention based published content mapper for Umbraco.

-Written as a consequence of a flu-induced vision and driven by a desire for clean separation of concerns in my code I knocked the initial upload together in less than 48 hours in a Robert Louis Stevenson-esque torrent of writing.

-I've since added some fine polish!

-**Please checkout the repo; I'm looking for API and code reviews, unit tests also!! :+1:**

-Samples project login

-- Username : admin
-- Password : umbmapper!

 ## What does it do?